1986 British International Helicopters Chinook crash

 On 6 November 1986, a Boeing-Vertol Model 234LR Chinook helicopter returning workers from the Brent oilfield crashed on approach to land at Sumburgh Airport in the Shetland Islands.
 At 2.5 mi from the runway the helicopter had a catastrophic forward transmission failure which caused the tandem rotor blades to collide.
 The helicopter crashed into the sea and sank.
 Forty-three passengers and two crew members were killed in the crash; one passenger and one crew member survived with injuries.

+Crew

+The flight crew of the Chinook consisted of Captain Pushp Vaid (45), a former Indian Air Force pilot who joined British International Helicopters in 1975 and started to fly the Chinook in 1982.
+His co-pilot was First Officer Neville Nixon (43), who left Bristow Helicopters in order to help his wife run a flower shop and returned to flying after helping his wife, albeit now working in British International Helicopters.
+Captain Vaid survived while First Officer Nixon did not.

 History

 The helicopter was normally based at Aberdeen Airport but had been based at Sumburgh Airport since 3 November 1986 to operate a shuttle service from the Brent oilfield in the East Shetland Basin.
 On 6 November the first flight was delayed due to an oil leak from an engine gearbox that was soon rectified and the aircraft left Sumburgh at 08:58 with 40 passengers for the Brent Field.
 The aircraft visited three platforms with exchanges of freight and passengers then departed Brent Platform C at 10:22 with 44 passengers on board for return to Sumburgh Airport.
 It transited at a height of 2500 ft, and as it approached Sumburgh it was cleared to descend to 1000 ft.
 Reporting 4.5 mi from the airfield, the controller cleared it to land on helicopter runway 24.
 Nothing else was heard.